Paint is ONE thing to not penny pinch on. Spending extra money on Benjamin Moore Paint made all the difference in finishing up this project!

 See, going from this peaceful blue/green to that very dark red was just too much!

 So, with my son and husband out of town one weekend, I very much on a whim decided it was time to re-paint.
 (I'm still not sure if my sweet husband has forgiven me . . . he loved that red!)
-But, we've had a red dining room for the last 16 years, so I'm thinking it was time for an update?
+But, we've had a red dining room for the last 16 years, so I was thinking it was time for an update?

 Here's a peek at the before pictures . . .